anikethsuresh/Employing-PageRank-in-k-means/README.md

 7. *KMeans_Naive.py*: Implements the naive k-means algorithm (used the **mean** to update clusters).
 8. *KMeans.py*: Implements the k-means algorithm with PageRank in a 2D Mesh.
 9. *KMeansWithPageRank.py*: main class which provides the skeleton to perform k-means using PageRank.
 10. **requirements.txt**: requirements text file with the different libraries used in the project.
-In reality, the main libraries would be:
+In reality, the main libraries are given below.
+The other libraies are dependent on these.
     - [numpy](https://numpy.org/): Numerical computing tools.
     - [networkx](https://networkx.org/): Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
     - [matplotlib](https://matplotlib.org/): Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.